Visit our other Wisconsin Historical Society websites!

 Description: Exterior view of the Old Ladies Home.

 Description: Yacht Club on Lake Winnebago.
-There is a widow's walk on the roof.
+There is a widow's walk on the roof, and a large wrap-around porch.

 Date: 1912 ca.